 Step 6: Compact the Ground

-Now that the ground is dry and flat, it’s time to really pack it in.
+Now that the ground is dry and flat, it’s time to pack it in.
 Use a hand tamper or lawn roller to compact the ground.

 Step 7: Cover with Protective Base and Set Up Your Pool

 Adding a protective base layer prevents the pool liner from damage and punctures.
 Usually a foam or tarp material, the protective layer can also help insulate the pool and prevent heat from escaping into the ground.
-Lay out a pool pad over the flattened ground and you’re all set to install the pool.
+Lay out your pool pad over the flattened ground and you’re all set to install the pool.

 Why Your Above Ground Pool Needs to Be on Level Ground